colinmeinke/svg-points/README.md

 ## Specification

-A SVG shape is an object that includes a `shape` property that can take one of the following strings.
+A SVG shape is an object that includes a `type` property that can take one of the following strings.

 - [`circle`](#circle)